(Amazon UK link) |

 ‘Dancing Shoes’ was originally entitled ‘Wintle’s Wonders’.
 I managed to get hold of a second-hand edition about ten years ago, and when I read it then I had no memory of having read it previously.
-Re-reading it in the past couple of days, I recalled only the vaguest idea of the plot, but I enjoyed it very much.
+Re-reading it in the past couple of days, I recalled only the vaguest idea of the plot, but I liked it very much.

 Rachel and Hilary are the main protagonists of this novel.
 Hilary is Rachel’s adopted sister, and they are both ten years old when the story opens.
-It starts with a tragedy in their lives, as happens quite often in the Streatfeild world; Rachel’s father had died some years earlier, and now her mother also dies after a nasty accident.
+It starts with a tragedy in their lives, as happens quite often in the Streatfeild world.
+Rachel’s father had died some years earlier, and now her mother also dies after a nasty accident.

-Rachel and Hilary are very different; Hilary is quite an extravert, a talented dancer, and somewhat allergic to hard work.
+Rachel and Hilary are very different.
+Hilary is quite an extravert, a talented dancer, and somewhat allergic to hard work.
 Rachel is serious, loyal, and quiet, mostly keeping her feelings to herself.
 Rachel’s aunt Cora runs a dancing school and offers the girls a home, but they have to attend her school and be trained as dancers.
-Which Hilary is happy to do - she wants to be in a showy dance troupe, doing handstands and tap dancing as well as ballet - but Rachel has no talent for dancing and hates being on stage.
+Which Hilary is happy to do - she wants to be in a showy dance troupe, doing handstands and tap dancing as well as ballet.
+But Rachel has no talent for dancing and hates being on stage.

 Rachel is also worried about Hilary getting into bad habits.
 She was about to audition for the Royal Ballet School when their mother died, and supposedly had a glittering future ahead as a ballet dancer.
 A lot of the story is about Hilary’s determination to be a ‘Wintle’s Wonder’ dancer, while Rachel tries to coerce her into taking ballet more seriously.